copiousfreetime/plain-old-tokyo-storage-presentation/the_solution/03_routing.md

 !SLIDE

-## The Varnish Configuration Language is a small domain-specific language designed to be used to define request handling and document caching policies for the Varnish HTTP accelerator. ##
+## The Varnish Configuration Language is a small domain-specific language designed to be used to <em style="color: blue;">define request handling</em> and document caching policies for the Varnish HTTP accelerator. ##

 !SLIDE

 # What this really means ? #

 !SLIDE incremental bullets smaller
-# <em>define request handling</em> : Request comes in, where do I send it #
+# <em style="color:blue;">define request handling</em> : Request comes in, where do I send it #

     @@@ C